 Types of Social Media Influencer Contracts

-Social Media Influencer Contract By Platform
+Social Media Influencer Contract by Platform

-- Threads: Text-based engagement, casual updates, and brand visibility.
+6. Threads: Text-based updates and brand mentions.

-Social Media Influencer Contract By Collaboration Style
+Social Media Influencer Contract by Collaboration Style

 Paid Agreements vs. Organic Collaborations